juyeon999/OEDPM/README.md

 This repository is the source code of the paper "**Unsupervised Outlier Detection using Random Subspace and Subsampling Ensembles of Dirichlet Process Mixtures**". (see the full paper at https://arxiv.org/abs/2401.00773)

 # How to use?
-OEDPM provides easy APIs like the sklearn style.
-We first instantiate the model class by giving the parameters then, the instantiated model can be used to fit and predict data.
+OEDPM offers user-friendly APIs similar to those in sklearn.
+Initially, we create an instance of the model class using specified parameters.
+Once instantiated, this model can then be employed for fitting and predicting data.

 ```python
 from oedpm import OEDPM
 model_configs = {'n_components':100, 'useIQRMethod':False, 'contamination':'auto'}